 - Provide sound legal advice to inform City operations and decision making. - Ensure that City ordinances and regulations are properly enforced. - Continue to ensure that indigent defendants receive adequate counsel.

-- The 2019 budget for this division reflects no change in staffing levels. - No new budget items are included in the requested expenditure. - Compared to the 2018 budget, expenditures are increasing 3% to reflect actual costs.
+- The total 2019 budget for this division reflects no change from 2018. - No new budget items are included in the requested expenditure.

 EXECUTIVE DEPARTMENT - LEGAL & JUDICIAL DIVISION